gphk-metrics/stata-manyiv/README.md

 ### Installation

-From the command line
+From the command line:

 ```
 git clone git@github.com:mcaceresb/stata-manyiv
 ```

-From Stata
+(or download the code manually and unzip).
+From Stata:

 ```
+cap noi net uninstall manyiv
 net install manyiv, from(`c(pwd)'/stata-manyiv/src)
 ```